 Which Microphone Delivers the Best Audio for Teaching Online?

 Sound is often the most overlooked aspect of teaching online.
 When students get confused, it’s either because the audio went static or they didn’t hear what you said.

-Because of their sensitivity, wide dynamic range, and low noise floor, condensers are great for recording ambiances.
+Due to its sensitivity, wide dynamic range, and low noise floor condensers are great for recording ambiances.
 Their small design makes them just a good choice for any online teaching setting.

 Headsets with microphones are traditional but the most popular microphone.
 Headsets typically deliver a smooth listening feature that boosts noise cancellation.
 It makes a useful gadget that allows focusing more on the speech of the other person.
 With this system, you are sure to deliver a clear and bold voice all the time.